sjentsch/lsjDocs/lsj/Ch04_Descriptives_4.rst

 It is very commonly the case that you find yourself needing to look at descriptive statistics broken down by some grouping variable.
 This is pretty easy to do in jamovi.
-For instance, let’s say I want to look at the descriptive statistics for some ``clinicaltrial`` data, broken down separately by ``therapy`` type.
+For instance, let’s say I want to look at the descriptive statistics for some clinical trial data, broken down separately by ``therapy`` type.
 This is a new data set, one that you’ve never seen before.
 The data is stored in the |clinicaltrial|_ data set and we’ll use it a lot in Chapter `Comparing several means (one-way ANOVA)